T4GLTD/IIoT/HOL/IOTHubPiHackathon/IoTHub-PI-TSI/index.md

 * Learn to Create IoT Hub

-* Learn to use Simulator to connect to IoT Hub and send Data
+* Learn to use a Raspberry PI Simulator to connect to IoT Hub and send Data

-* Learn to setup MXChip, connect to IoT Hub and send data
+* Learn to setup Time Series Insights (TSI) to visualize data coming into the IoT Hub

 ## Create Resource Group